maheshsabnis/Net5TrainingDXC/readme.md

 			- based on this search value data has to be fetched
 2. Remove the hard-coding of Department column name from the table that is showing List of Deparments
 	- (Mandatory to be done today)
+3. Complete the Blazor Server App for Edit, Delete components.
+(Later or optional)
+4. CReate a Table-Grid Component that will be used as child component with the following behavior
+	- It will accept the 'DataSource' property as a ICollection<T> / IEnumerable<T> from its parent (Mandatory)
+	- The componet will generate the Table-Grid based on Schema and Data of the received data using DataSource
+		- Columns and Rows (Mandatory)
+	- The COmponent will have 'CanDelete' property.
+If this property is set to 'true' by the parent component then each row will contains a Delete button.
+When this button is clicked, the record must be deleted by the Parent Component.
+(Child must emit event to parent with the data) (Mandatory)
+	- Optionals exercise (but do it positively)
+		- If the Columns Header is clicked then the data must be sorted ascending/sorted descending based on column value
+		- The component should accept 'PageSize' as parameter to dipslay number of rows, but if the Total Size of DataSource is greater than 'PageSize' then 'nextPage' and 'previousPage' button should be displayed fo pahinaiton
+			- DataSource.Take<>() / Skip()